Battling cancer one brick at a time

 Media are invited.

-This spirited eight-hour relay raises funds for cancer research in honor of Brian Piccolo, a former WFU All-American football player who lost his battle with cancer at the age of 26 while playing in the NFL for the Chicago Bears.
+This spirited relay race raises funds for cancer research in honor of Brian Piccolo, a former WFU All-American football player who lost his battle with cancer at the age of 26 while playing in the NFL for the Chicago Bears.

-“Brian Piccolo was a standout student athlete and leader at Wake Forest, and our students aspire to that by leading events like Hit the Bricks every year,” said Brad Shugoll, director of service and leadership with Wake Forest’s Office of Civic and Community Engagement.
+“Brian Piccolo was a standout student-athlete and leader at Wake Forest, and our students aspire to that by leading events like Hit the Bricks every year,” said Brad Shugoll, director of service and leadership with Wake Forest’s Office of Civic and Community Engagement.
 “It honors both Brian’s individual legacy, and also all the students’ faculty and staff who have participated in this for more than two decades.”

 Money raised from the event supports the Brian Piccolo Cancer Research Fund and the Comprehensive Cancer Center.